How classic car-friendly is your state?

 Weather and the lack of a safety inspection is the only reason that classic car ownership in California is as good as it is.
 Everything else is a major impediment to driving a vintage vehicle.

-All 1975 and newer cars are required to have a smog inspection, and all original emissions equipment must be present.
-Frankly, we didn’t even check whether California requires a title from other states when registering a classic car, because the hassle of registering a post-1975 car from another state isn’t worthwhile.
-California is generally a classic car exporter rather than importer, solely because of the smog regulations.
+Cars from 1975 or newer must have all of the original emissions equipment present on the vehicle when it was new when the car goes through a mandatory smog check.
+Frankly, we didn’t even check whether California requires a title from other states when registering a classic car, because the hassle of registering a post-1975 car from another state makes it not worth it.
+California is generally a classic car exporter rather than importer solely because of the smog regulations.

 That’s not a bad thing for clean air, but it’s a really bad thing if you’re just trying to register a car for occasional use.